At 'Washington Post,' Tech Is Increasingly Boosting Financial Performance

 Though the Post's paper circulation is still declining slightly, its online readership is up 22 percent over last year.
 Readers are spending more time on the site.
 And, most critically for marketers, there was a fivefold increase in users engaging with the ads.
 The Post has said its digital ad revenue now exceeds $100 million annually, growing double-digit percentages three years in a row.

-Its software is so successful, in fact, the Post has sold it to 22 other publishers, including the Los Angeles Times, Toronto Globe and Mail, and Chicago Tribune.
+Its software is so successful, in fact, the Post has sold it to 22 other publishers, including the Los Angeles Times, Toronto's The Globe and Mail, and Chicago Tribune.
 Selling its technology is a new business line, Prakash says.

 "It's in its infancy, we have great aspirations for it, and at the end of the day, what is the point of it?
 The point of it is, it's a revenue stream to power journalism," he says.